shifali9/credit-risk-assessment-mL/README.md

 # Intelligent Credit Risk Assessment System

-This project predicts whether a person is risky for giving a loan using Machine Learning.
+This project predicts whether a person is a credit risk for loan approval using Machine Learning.

 ## Objective
 To classify customers as low or high credit risk based on their details.